zaphosting/docs/docs/conan-configuration.md

 ## Server Configuration

 Conan Exiles servers can be configured extensively.
 The configuration of the server takes place via the config files.
-You can find them in the webinterface in the gameserver administration under Configs.
+You can find them in the webinterface in the game server administration under Configs.
 To do so, open the **ServerSettings.ini** config file.